 Sediqah arrived in the UK from Afghanistan, having fled the war torn country without understanding a word of English.
 Sediqah was referred to JAN Trust by her friend and subsequently enrolled on an English course, later progressing onto the Financial Literacy workshops.
 Sediqah was passionate about learning and also enrolled in an IT course and employment workshop.
 After successfully completing all the courses, JAN Trust assisted her in finding a job.
 She is now successfully employed within the financial services sector.

 Omaima came to the UK from Egypt with no English.
-She was guided to JAN Trust by her local masjid.
+She was guided to JAN Trust.
 Omaima initially enrolled at JAN Trust to do an ESOL course where she progressed rapidly.
 She continued her learning by studying for a NVQ in Fashion & Design with JAN Trust.
 She was also given assistance in writing her CV and training was provided to help build her confidence.
 Through her hard work, Omaima secured a place at the London College of Fashion and has gone on to become a fashion designer.

 Amira came to the UK from Iraq.
 Before joining JAN Trust she was unaware of other cultures and religions.
 At JAN Trust she became involved in several projects including civic participation and interfaith exchanges.
 From here, she developed her knowledge and interest of other cultures and religions which led her to study politics and religion.